trimstray/test-your-sysadmin-skills/README.md

 :bangbang: The answers are only **examples** and do not exhaust the whole topic.

-:traffic_light: If you find a question which doesn't make sense, or one of the answers doesn't seem right; **please make a pull request**!
+:traffic_light: If you find a question which doesn't make sense, or one of the answers doesn't seem right; **please make a pull request**.

 <div align="center">
   All suggestions are welcome!